GMOD/jb2export/README.md

 If `--out` is not specified it writes to out.svg

-### Generate PNG instead of SVG
+### Generate PDF of PNG instead of SVG

-If a filename with a png extension is supplied to `--out` then the tool tries to convert to png automatically using rsvg-convert (you will need to install this to your system e.g. with `sudo apt install librsvg2-bin`)
+If a filename with a `pdf` or `png` extension is supplied to `--out` then the tool tries to convert from svg to pdf/png using rsvg-convert (you will need to install rsvg-convert to your system e.g. with `sudo apt install librsvg2-bin`)

 ```
 jb2export --fasta yourfile.fa --bam yourfile.bam --loc chr1:1,000,000-1,001,000 --out file.png
+jb2export --fasta yourfile.fa --bam yourfile.bam --loc chr1:1,000,000-1,001,000 --out file.pdf
 ```

-You can also manually convert the svg to png in other ways (see end of this README)

 ### Use with remote files